Ten pence (British coin)

-10p coins are legal tender for amounts up to the sum of £5 when offered in repayment of a debt; however, the coin's legal tender status is not normally relevant for everyday transactions.
+Ten pence coins are legal tender for amounts up to the sum of £5 when offered in repayment of a debt; however, the coin's legal tender status is not normally relevant for everyday transactions.

 Design

 Obverse

-To date, four different obverses have been used.
-In all cases, the inscription until 2015 was ELIZABETH II D.G.REG.F.D., followed by the year of minting.
+During Queen Elizabeth II's reign, four different obverses were used.
+The inscription until 2015 was ELIZABETH II D.G.REG.F.D., followed by the year of minting.
 In the original design both sides of the coin are encircled by dots, a common feature on coins, known as beading.

-As with all new decimal currency, until 1984 the portrait of Queen Elizabeth II by Arnold Machin appeared on the obverse, in which the Queen wears the 'Girls of Great Britain and Ireland' Tiara.
+As with all new decimal currency, until 1984 the portrait of Elizabeth II by Arnold Machin appeared on the obverse, in which the Queen wears the 'Girls of Great Britain and Ireland' Tiara.

 Between 1985 and 1997 the portrait by Raphael Maklouf was used, in which the Queen wears the George IV State Diadem.

 On 30 September 1992 a reduced-size version of the 10 pence coin was introduced.
 The older and larger version of the coin was withdrawn from circulation on 30 June 1993.
 The design remained unchanged.

 From 1998 to 2015 the portrait by Ian Rank-Broadley was used, again featuring the tiara, with a signature-mark IRB below the portrait.

-As of June 2015, coins bearing the portrait by Jody Clark have been seen in circulation.
+From 2015, the obverse featured a portrait by Jody Clark.

 Reverse

-Original Reverse Design
+Original reverse design

 The original reverse of the coin, designed by Christopher Ironside, and used from 1968 to 2008, is a crowned lion (formally, Part of the crest of England, a lion passant guardant royally crowned), with the numeral "10" below the lion, and either NEW PENCE (1968–1981) or TEN PENCE (1982–2008) above the lion.

-Royal Shield Design
+Royal Shield design

 In August 2005 the Royal Mint launched a competition to find new reverse designs for all circulating coins apart from the £2 coin.
 The winner, announced in April 2008, was Matthew Dent, whose designs were gradually introduced into the circulating British coinage from mid-2008.
 The designs for the 1p, 2p, 5p, 10p, 20p and 50p coins depict sections of the Royal Shield that form the whole shield when placed together.
 The shield in its entirety was featured on the now-obsolete round £1 coin.
 The 10p coin depicts part of the first quarter of the shield, showing two of the lions passant from the Royal Banner of England, with the words TEN PENCE above the shield design.
 The coin's obverse remains largely unchanged, but the beading (the ring of dots around the coin's circumference), which no longer features on the coin's reverse, has also been removed from the obverse.